eigr/spawn/README.md

 ## Overview

+***What is Spawn?***

+There are two ways to answer this question, the short form would be something like:

+>  "Spawn is an Actor Model framework, which does a lot, really lot, of cool stuff that allows you to quickly deliver software oriented to your business domain."

+Well since this answer doesn't say much, let's go the long way.

 Spawn's main goal is to remove the complexity in developing microservices, providing simple and intuitive APIs, as well as a declarative deployment and configuration model and based on a Serverless architecture and Actor Model.
 This leaves the developer to focus on developing the business domain while the platform deals with the complexities and infrastructure needed to support the scalable, resilient, distributed, and event-driven architecture that microservices-driven systems requires.